 AI is not alien, it's us

 Once you have enough atoms, you start doing chemistry, once you have enough molecules, you start doing biology, and once you have quintillions of FLOPS you start doing AI.
-We are entering the era of the evolution of intelligence itself.
-AI will not have the limitations of our biology, it will not be beholden to our evolutionary history, it will not have the physical constraints of our human-sized skull, it will not limit itself to our senses, our intuitions, or our memory.
-In the vast space of possible intelligences new occupants will start appearing, one resident at a time.
+Because it’s digital, AI will not have the limitations of our biology, it will not be beholden to our evolutionary history, it will not have the physical constraints of our human-sized skull, it will not limit itself to our senses, our intuitions, or our memory.
+We are entering the era of the evolution of intelligence itself, an evolution which will never end.

-The existence of human-level generative AI is a historic event.
-Humans have been purposefully creating images since the Maltravieso Cave paintings some 50,000 years ago, and we’ve been writing for more than 5,000 years.
-However, until the last few years, if you saw human-level images or writing, you knew that humans had made them.
-Today that is no longer true, and it’s only going to get stranger; generative AI will soon produce every type of media: images, viral videos, movies, screenplays, novels, poems, music, video games, and more.
+That AI is now able to create text and images this well is a historic event.
+Humans have been creating images since the Maltravieso Cave paintings some 50,000 years ago, and we’ve been writing for more than 5,000 years.
+For that entire time, if you saw human-level images or writing, you knew that humans had made them.
+Today that is no longer true, and this is just the beginning, generative AI will soon produce every type of media: images, videos, movies, screenplays, novels, poems, music, video games, and more.

-Despite the dramatic progress — or perhaps because of it — people’s reactions to the AI achievements of 2022 are mixed.
-Some welcome the future AI is creating, while others express serious concerns, even anxiety, alarm, and fear.
-The first concern seems to be, will AI take over my job?
-The obvious extrapolation of this question is will AI take over everyone’s job?
+Despite the dramatic progress — or perhaps because of it — people’s reactions to these AI systems are mixed.
+Some welcome an AI future, while others express serious concerns, even anxiety, alarm, and fear.
+Will AI take over my job?
+Will AI take over everyone’s job?
 Even if the government gives us a Universal Basic Income, how will we find meaning and purpose without work?
 If there’s nothing left for us to do, will the AIs even want us around?
 Will they turn the Earth into a nature preserve, force us to return to subsistence farming, and keep us as pets in a globe-spanning terrarium while the AIs explore the stars?

-I think these concerns are legitimate, but I’m optimistic the upsides of AI can massively outweigh the drawbacks and risks.
-I’m confident we can navigate away from the awful outcomes if we are thoughtful and diligent.
-AI has the potential to improve every human endeavor because everything we care about requires intelligence.
+I think these concerns are legitimate, but the benefits of AI could immense.
+AI has the potential to improve every human endeavor, since almost everything we care about requires intelligence.
 AI will result in tremendous and ongoing improvements in energy, manufacturing, transportation, resource management, poverty, health, medicine, education, science, space exploration, politics, entertainment, and more.
+I think we are thoughtful and careful we can navigate around the dangers.
 Furthermore, I take great comfort in the fact that AI is inevitable; we could no more choose a future without AI than we could have kept humans from adopting electricity or indoor plumbing.
-The transition is already well underway — so we might as well focus on managing it the best we can.
+Since it’s going happen regardless, we might as well manage it the best we can.

 It’s a complication that we have no pre-existing mental category for AI.
-As far as we know, humans are the only beings with human-level intelligence in the universe, so we are just not sure what to make of a human-level intelligence that’s not human.
+There has never been a non-human intelligence at our level or beyond.
 People suggest that we think of AI as alien, but to me that strikes the wrong tone, it invites us to think of AI as mysterious and even threatening and scary.
 Instead, I’d equate AI with something we have in spades here on Earth, something that itself is super-intelligent, something we already have a deep familiarity with: organized groups of people.

 Imagine the writer’s room of a hit TV show, sweaty wordsmiths hammering together a script one joke at a time.
 Imagine a seasoned rock band on the tail end of a long tour, anticipating each other’s every musical change.
 Imagine an agile startup company with a twenty employees collaborating late into the night, or a powerful multi-national mega-corporation with a hundred thousand workers servicing billions of customers.
 Imagine a university, the busy kitchen at a great restaurant, the emergency room at a hospital, a championship sports team, a battalion of soldiers, or an entire country.
 Our ability to coordinate in small and large groups is one of the defining traits of our species, and interacting with or being a part of these groups is central to the human experience.

-Of course, we can and will program AIs to act as individuals, as people or people-like entities: a chat partner, an advisor, or a friend, but this will be just an act.
-In the movie Her the AI was voiced by Scarlett Johansson, and she admits her relationship with Joaquin Phoenix’s character was not exclusive, she was talking to thousands of others.
-The AI can pretend to be an individual, but it’s really a vast complex software system created by humans.
-All told, millions of humans contributed to developing mathematical underpinnings of the system and programming the antecedent software.
-And then there’s the training data; we train modern AIs on ever-larger piles of training data, feeding them petabytes of text and images from billions of separate documents, millions of hours of video and audio.
+A lot of the work behind an AI happened during its training.
+We train modern AIs on ever-larger piles of training data, feeding them petabytes of text and images from billions of separate documents, millions of hours of video and audio.
 AI training datasets have grown so large that we are approaching the point where we train AIs on everything; we will soon be training them on everything humans have produced during our entire history.

 I find the inevitability of AI comforting.
-The tech giants are not dragging us kicking and screaming into this future, taking us on some random tangent.
-Instead, it is evolution that brought us here, and it is evolution that is pushing us forward.
+It is evolution that brought us here, and it is evolution that is pushing us forward.
 By evolution, I mean the broader force for incremental change, which we see in the biological evolution of DNA-based life, but also in many other forms.
 Physics evolved into chemistry which evolved into biology; biology evolved humans, who created language and writing, which led to human culture, a culture which instantly started evolving faster than biology.
 This evolution of culture produced technology, and technology eventually led to the creation of electronic digital computers, which immediately started to evolve as well, by our hands.

 Humans first came up with the idea of using brain-inspired artificial neural networks in 1943, two years before the Army completed ENIAC, but it turned out conventional computers were much easier to build and program, so we focused our attention on them for the rest of the twentieth century.
 Yet that worked out wonderfully because we built modern AI symbiotically on the backs of conventional computers; we leveraged our traditional software infrastructure and used much of the same hardware.
 We weren’t off track building regular computers, it was a necessary bootstrapping process, but it appears that the boot has been sufficiently strapped.

 At the heart of today’s AI are artificial neural networks, mathematical constructs that were inspired by the structure and organization of our brains, a structure and organization that biological evolution concluded was the best way to perform computations using meat.
 A single brain cell is comprised of 100 trillion atoms fashioned into insanely complex molecular machines, physically interacting with each other to generate that neuron’s behavior.
-Artificial neural networks replace all that complexity with a single floating-point number for each synapse connecting two neurons, these numbers are the “weights” or “parameters” of the AI model.
+Artificial neural networks replace the complexity of a neuron with a single floating-point number for each “synapse,” these numbers are the “weights” or “parameters” of the AI model.